 At Home Online Learning Resources and Podcasts for Kids

 Whether your kids are attending school virtually or back in the classroom, these fun resources can enhance their education and keep them enthusiastic about learning.
-Many are free, and some may be offering free access for a limited time during the pandemic.
+Many are free, and some may offer free access for a limited time.

 Play games and watch educational videos at PBS Kids.
 Sign up for their newsletter for daily activities and tips to help kids play and learn at home.
 Design Squad Global has items you can build at home with things you have on hand.